evenmn/sharpness/README.md

-                        evaluation metric to compute --heatmap             compute sharpness heatmap(s) rather than global metric --visualize           visualize and save the operations -o OUTPUT, --output OUTPUT
+                        evaluation metric to compute --heatmap             compute sharpness heatmap(s) rather than global metric --visualize           visualize and save the operations --overlay             only relevant if both heatmap and visualize are true; plots heatmaps on top of input data -o OUTPUT, --output OUTPUT
                         name of output file visualization
 ```